samuelae/associatoR/README.md

 # associatoR

-Associations offer a window into the semantics of the mind, revealing how concepts and words are represented.
-They can be employed to map how humans and artificial intelligence think about key social and technological issues.
+Associations offer a window into the mind, revealing how words, concepts, and topics are represented.
+They can be used to map how humans and artificial intelligence think about key social and technological issues.

 `associatoR` is an R package for analyzing free association data.
 It covers the entire analysis pipeline, from importing and processing to embedding, clustering, and visualizing the data.